 Do I have any Dental or Extended Health Care Benefits while I am a Humber student?

-If you are a Humber full-time student, you are automatically covered under the Student Insurance Plan including Dental Benefits.
-To learn more visit the HSF website. http://humberlife.com/services/health-and-dental-insurance/
+If you are a full-time student, you are automatically covered under the Flexible Health & Dental Insurance Plan.
+To learn more, visit the IGNITE website, http://ignitestudentlife.com/services/health-and-wellness/

-Please visit the Health Centre for locations of other pharmacies close to each campus.
+Please visit Health Services for pharmacy locations close to each campus.

 If I come into the Health Centre and see the doctor or nurse for a medical concern (i.e. STI testing, mental health concern, chronic condition monitoring etc.) will my parents/teachers/the college find out?

-The Health Centre maintains students’ confidentiality and privacy in all our interactions with you.
+Health Services maintains students’ confidentiality and privacy in all our interactions with you.
 As health care professionals, we are not allowed to release any medical information to outside sources without your written consent.